 lot of love.
 B.

-If you like amazing and different cheesecakes you should also try my: Creamy no-bake cheesecake with peanut butter
+If you like amazing and particular cheesecakes you should also try my: White chocolate cheesecake with strawberries.
+Perfectly creamy no-bake cheesecake without gelatin. (foto below)